How to make web videos way smaller in 2025 using the AV1 codec

-Codecs and Containers
+Codecs and containers

-With static images, you don’t have to think twice: opt for JPEG or PNG supported by all browsers, or experiment with a more compact Google-developed WebP for newer browsers.
 You can almost always (barring some dirty hacking tricks that tools like imgproxy can protect you against) be sure that an image file with .png extension is, indeed, a PNG.

 Meet AV1